 Comet AutoFoam

-Comet software products offer many key advantages over competing solutions.
-Comet has the capabilities to solve complex noise problems effectively.
-The development of Comet AutoFoam TM was partially spported by NASA Langley Research Center.
+Comet AutoFoam TM solves complex noise problems using advanced numerical methods.
+The development of AutoFoam was partially spported by NASA Langley Research Center.

-AutoFoam offers many key advantages over competing solutions.
-It conceptually allows a user to predict random incidence performance of single and multi-layer noise control treatments from normal incidence sound transmission loss and/or absorption data, measured using readily available impedance tubes, thereby eliminating the need to have extensive testing equipment and facilities.
+AutoFoam enables users to predict the random incidence performance of single and multi-layer noise control treatments from normal incidence sound transmission loss and/or absorption data, which can be measured using commonly available impedance tubes.
+This capability minimizes the need for extensive testing equipment and facilities.

 QUICK LINKS